ww6015132/SilkySignature/README.md

 Note
 --------
-You MUST request runtime permission when you are trying to save the signature image!
+You MUST request runtime permission when you are trying to save the signature image in versions higher than 6.0!

 Example